-Plan Category (a) Number of securities to be issued upon the exercise of outstanding options, warrants and rights (b) remaining available Weighted-average exercise price of outstanding options, (excluding securitie warrants reflected in column Number of securities remaining available for future issuance

-Equity compensation plans

-approved by security holders (1) 7,571 \$ 562.20 427,272

-Equity compensation plans not

-approved by security holders (2) 3,000 45.90

-Total 10,571 \$ 415.68 427,272
+(a) Number of securities to be issued upon the exercise of outstanding options, warrants and (b) Weighted-average exercise price of outstanding options, warrants (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column Plan Category rights and rights (a)) Equity compensation plans approved by security holders (1).
+7,571 \$ 562.20 427,272 Equity compensation plans not approved by security holders (2).
+3,000 45.90 Total 10,571 \$ 415.68 427,272